scala/scala-lang/blog/_posts/2023-12-20-gsoc-report.md

 ---
 We've just wrapped up another fruitful iteration of the Google Summer of Code initiative.
 This program is a key component of the Scala Center's approach to encouraging more newcomers to contribute to the Scala language, reinforcing its commitment to making Scala contributions more accessible to beginners.

 This time around, we had the pleasure of welcoming 6 contributors.
-Their contributions were directed toward various projects, including data visualization, type-level and asyncronous programming, metaprogramming and more.
+Their contributions were directed toward various projects, including data visualization, type-level and asynchronous programming, metaprogramming and more.
 This article provides a brief overview of their achievements, along with links for further details.

 ## Unlocking the Full Potential of Scala Web Development
 Akseli Ristola worked on integrating Scala 3 support into a [web development template](https://github.com/wiringbits/scala-webapp-template/commits?author=akseliristola) project under the supervision of Alexis Hernandez.
 This project focused on leveraging the advanced features of Scala 3 to enhance web application development, addressing current limitations and exploring new potentials in Scala-based web frameworks.